learnk8s/learnk8s.io/src/advancedKubectl/content.md

 - **kubelet:** manages execution of containers on a worker node

 To see how these components work together, let's consider an example.
-Actually, let's just continue the ReplicaSet example from above.

 Assume, you just executed `kubectl create -f replicaset.yaml`, upon which kubectl made an HTTP POST request to the [*create ReplicaSet* API endpoint](https://kubernetes.io/docs/reference/generated/kubernetes-api/v1.13/#create-replicaset-v1-apps).

-What happens now?
+What happens now inside Kubernetes?

 ```slideshow